 Sf722 for yeast most active ingredient is undecylenic acid that is extracted from castor bean oil.
 It is an eleven-carbon, mono-unsaturated fatty acid and also occurs naturally in the body's perspiration.
 Undecylenic acid is approximately six times more effective as an anti-fungal than caprylic acid extracted from coconut oil and is helpful in maintaining a healthy balance of intestinal and vaginal flora.

-It inhibits yeast from converting to the mycelial form we know as candida.
+Sf722 for yeast inhibits yeast from converting to the mycelial form.
 McLain N, Ascanio R, Baker C, et al. Undecylenic acid inhibits morphogenesis of Candida albicans.
 Antimicrob Agents Chemother 2000;44:2873-2875.
 This helps prevent the formation of candida biofilms.

-It has been shown to be effective in preventing fungal overgrowth associated with vaginal and gastrointestinal candidiasis via its fungicidal activity.
-Miles MR, Olsen L, Rogers A. Recurrent vaginal candidiasis.
+The active ingredient in Sf722 for yeast has been shown to be effective in preventing fungal overgrowth associated with vaginal and gastrointestinal candidiasis via its fungicidal activity.
+MR, Olsen L, Rogers A. Recurrent vaginal candidiasis.
 JAMA 1977;238:1836-1837.

 It is still used today for fungal infections of the skin in Desinex cream commonly used for skin yeast caused by Candida albicans, Trichophyton species, Epidermophyton inguinale, and Microsporum audouini.